You can’t trust most Billy Cook Saddle reviews online though. Why is that?

-Seat is balanced and has pocket to keep the rider in the proper position.
+The seat is balanced and has a pocket to keep the rider in the proper position.
 Turned up stirrups, padded sued seats.
 Often close contact with lower pommel and horn for better cues to your horse and rein control.

 Training Saddle – This saddle is designed with reining saddle type tree.
 It has low pommels and cut out skirts for close contact with your horse.
 Designed with lots of dees and rings to attach training devices or aids.
 Padded suede seats; fenders and jockeys are roughout leather for better grip.

 The Billy Cook Wade Ranch Arbuckle Saddle

 I recently had the pleasure to ride with a Billy Cook Wade Ranch Arbuckle western saddle, and after two days of riding I’m quite sure that this was the most comfortable saddle I’ve ever used.